elzetia/Documentation/docs/FiveM/wheel-lock.md

 - Congratulation, the Wheel lock script is ready to be use !

 ## 2. Usage
-You have two way to put/remove the wheel lock on the car in front of you :
+You have twos way to put/remove the wheel lock on the car in front of you :
-- Use the command : wheellock
+- Use the command : /wheellock
+- Use the client event : 'kd_wheellock:action'

 ## 3. Config.lua
 ```lua